 Reducing your speed will help this, as more speed makes our bodies (and feet) tense even more.

-Also, learning to stop properly will help your body feel more relaxed.
-But fundamentally, you need to get your weight in the right place and then your pain will stop.
+Learning to stop properly will help your body feel more relaxed.
+But fundamentally, you need to get your weight in the right place and then your foot cramp will stop.

 The hardest part sometimes is feeling and noticing what’s actually happening with our weight on our feet.
 Paying attention to the soles of your feet is not a very usual pastime, but in skating it’s extremely useful and necessary.